itfanr/ros2-wiki/Windows-Development-Setup.md

 ```

 Note: it is not recommended to build in the same cmd prompt that you've sourced the `local_setup.bat`.

+### Maintaining your Source Checkout
+For information on how to keep your source checkout up-to-date, see [Maintaining a Source Checkout](Maintaining-a-Source-Checkout).

 ## Troubleshooting